DATE: Saturday, January 4, 2020

 The Competition is open to all nonprofessional music students who reside in and attend school in the state of Arizona and who are in grades 6 – 12 on the dates of competition.
-The music student must also be recommended by his/her private teacher, which is confirmed by his/her signature on the application/Verifying Signature Form.
-For questions contact Sandy Rutledge.
+For questions contact Diane Bender.

 1. Each contestant shall be required to perform FROM MEMORY one movement of a standard concerto, or a composition for solo instrument and orchestra.

 2. Contestants in the Junior Division may select from the Repertoire List.
 There is an * beside repertoire recommended for Junior Contestants.
 Contestants may select a concerto or solo with available orchestral accompaniment not on the list, but only on recommendation of his/her private teacher and only with prior approval by the Competition Director (see #4).